 Q: What are the consequences for my residence permit if the teaching mode changes to distance?

-A: If LiU, decides to go back to full distance mode during autumn semester, then according to current regulations the Swedish Migration Agency would not be able to grant a residence permit.
+A: If LiU, decides to go back to full distance mode during spring semester 2021, then according to current regulations the Swedish Migration Agency would not be able to grant a residence permit.
 Contact the Migration Agency if you are unsure what this would mean for you.